 Exciting Facts About Feeling the Baby Kicks

 One of the best things about feeling your baby’s kicks is that it is a clear indication that your baby is fine and not in distress.
-Hence, it is a way to identify if all is well with your baby.
+Hence, it is a way to identify all is well with your baby.
 The movements will build up over time.
 However, once your baby is big and fills most of your womb, the movements will be slower due to lack of space.
 Nonetheless, they will be strong and should usually follow a definite pattern.

-4. It is Recommended to Track Baby Kicks
+4. It is recommended to track baby kicks.

 Experts suggest that mothers should keep track of their baby’s movements to ensure all is well.
 You do not have to do this constantly.
-You can fix a certain time of the day, when you dedicate a few moments to simply observing the movements of your baby.
+You can fix a certain time of the day when you dedicate a few moments to simply observing the movements of your baby.
 Make a journal if required, and observe how long it takes for you to record a certain number of kicks.
 Although there may be variations over the day, this should help you associate a pattern to determine when your baby is active and when he sleeps or rests.

 The initial feeling of baby kicks is often comparable to bubbles popping or butterflies fluttering in your stomach, rather than evident kicks.
-You can identify if it is actually your baby by observing the pattern and keeping watch for when it occurs.
+You can identify if it is actually your baby by observing the pattern and keeping track of when it occurs.
 Since babies prefer to increase their activity levels after their jolt of energy from a meal, it is a good idea to spend some time observing the activity after you finish a meal.
 You should be able to identify it then.

 What begins as fluttering movements in your stomach will soon quicken and become obvious signs that your baby is in action.
 As your pregnancy progresses into the third trimester, the baby’s movements may even be visible from the outside.
 It won’t be that long before someone who places their hand on your stomach can feel the kicks of your baby.